mikkelsvartveit/thesis/masterproject/text/content/05-discussion.md

 In our search for related work documented in \autoref{related-work}, the thesis "Discovery of ISA features from binary programs from unknown instruction set architectures" by Andreassen and Morrison [@Andreassen_Morrison_2024] stands out as the only other identified research that specifically addresses the problem of detecting individual \ac{ISA} features from unknown binary code.
 This work was supervised by Donn Morrison, who is also the supervisor of the current thesis and who recommended we review this research.
 For clarity in the following discussion, we will refer to this paper as "Andreassen's work," acknowledging Morrison's supervisory role in that project.
 The thesis uses similar evaluation strategies and datasets, but with different feature extraction methods.
 Andreassen uses explicit feature engineering with classical machine learning classifiers for targeting the different \ac{ISA} features, as opposed to deep learning techniques to automatically extract features from the binary code.
 In addition to him also targeting endianness and instruction width type detection, he includes the third target feature of detecting instruction width size of fixed-width architectures.

-The thesis uses some of the same experimental suites as we do on endianness detection, with the same datasets and evaluation strategies. \ac{LOGO CV} was like for us a key part of all his suites, in addition to training on ISAdetect and testing on CpuRec, \ac{LOGO CV} with CpuRec and training on CpuRec testing on ISAdetect.
+The thesis uses some of the same experimental suites as we do on endianness detection, with the same datasets and evaluation strategies. \ac{LOGO CV} was a key part of all his suites, in addition to training on ISAdetect and testing on CpuRec, \ac{LOGO CV} with CpuRec and training on CpuRec testing on ISAdetect.
 We will compare the results of our models with the results of Andreassen's models where applicable.
 However, there are some key differences in the labeling of datasets and the architectures used for training and testing, which makes a completely accurate and direct comparison difficult.
 In the next subsections, we present our interpretation of a direct performance comparison on endianness and instruction width type classification, before discussing the potentially impactful differences in our approaches and addressing comparison issues.

 #### Endianness